 Immediately add a sprinkle of dried lavender flowers on top while the melted chocolate is still wet.
 Repeat this process with the rest of the chocolate balls.

-Place the plate of truffles in the fridge to harden for at least one hour before serving.
+Place the plate of lavender chocolates in the fridge to harden for at least one hour before serving.

 Storage and freezing

-Store these lavender truffles in an airtight container in the fridge for up to a week or freeze them for up to six months.
+Store these truffles in an airtight container in the fridge for up to a week or freeze them for up to three months.
 Defrost at room temperature before serving.

 More homemade chocolate truffle recipes